aosabook/500lines/ci/chapter.rst

 ````

-XXX STOPPED HERE
-If it responds with 'OK', then the repository observer opens the `.commit_id` file, reads the latest commit ID and sends that ID to the dispatcher, using a `dispatch:<commit ID>` request.
-It will then sleep for 5 seconds and repeat the process.
-We'll also try again in 5 seconds if anything went wrong along the way.
+If it responds with "OK", then the repository observer opens the `.commit_id` file, reads the latest commit ID and sends that ID to the dispatcher, using a `dispatch:<commit ID>` request.
+It will then sleep for five seconds and repeat the process.
+We'll also try again in five seconds if anything went wrong along the way.

 ````python
             if response == "OK":